adequatica/adequatica.github.io/_posts/2022-05-29-how-to-parse-json-after-curl.md

 I am using [cURL](https://curl.se/) as a tool for testing REST API — **making HTTP/HTTPS requests**.
 In most cases, the response body contains [JSON](https://www.json.org/).
 I assume that the reader knows what cURL ([wiki](https://en.wikipedia.org/wiki/CURL)) is for and is familiar with JSON ([wiki](https://en.wikipedia.org/wiki/JSON)) format.

-All the methods described below will work if the cURL output contains **only valid** JSON ⇒ do not use `-i` option ([show the HTTP response headers](https://curl.se/docs/manpage.html#-i)), which will add additional data to the output except the response’s body like this:
+All the methods described below will work if the cURL output contains **only valid** JSON ⇒ do not use `-i` option ([it shows the HTTP response headers](https://curl.se/docs/manpage.html#-i)), which will add additional data to the output except the response’s body like this:

 ![Response headers are included in the cURL output](/assets/2022-05-29/02-curl-output.png)